 In other countries, architects have used other methods of glass design.
-This is to help make windows become safe and visible.
+This help writing a dissertation is to help make windows become safe and visible.
 Such glass designs include:

 - Angled Glass – the glass is installed at a 20-degree angle, facing down to prevent any reflection of the trees or sky.

 - Etched Glass – the glass disrupts the reflection to ward of flying birds from flying straight towards the building.
 This is ideal for smaller buildings that need less glass.

 - Fritted Glass – the glass contains spaced dots to be fused onto the surface.
 This allows humans to see through them.
 Yet, birds will notice the dots beforehand.